decentralized-identity/universal-resolver/README.md

 A Universal Resolver is an identifier resolver that works with any decentralized identifier system, including Decentralized Identifiers (DIDs).

-See this [blog post](https://medium.com/decentralized-identity/a-universal-resolver-for-self-sovereign-identifiers-48e6b4a5cc3c) for an introduction.
+See this [blog post](https://medium.com/decentralized-identity/a-universal-resolver-for-self-sovereign-identifiers-48e6b4a5cc3c) and this [webinar](https://ssimeetup.org/did-resolution-given-did-how-do-retrieve-document-markus-sabadello-webinar-13/) for an introduction.

 See https://uniresolver.io/ for a publicly hosted instance of a Universal Resolver.